-- 79) A party named as a respondent to a dispute who fails to respond to a properly delivered Dispute Notice by the date shown on the notice is in default. - 80) If every respondent is in default, an applicant can request a default decision and order by - a) requesting a default decision and order, - b) providing a completed Proof of Notice Form, and - c) paying the required fee to request a default decision and order. - 81) The tribunal must resolve a dispute if - a) no respondent responds to a properly delivered Dispute Notice within the time required, and - b) the applicant does not request a default decision within 100 days of the date shown on the Dispute Notice.
+- 78) A party named as a respondent to a dispute who fails to respond to a properly delivered Dispute Notice by the date shown on the notice is in default. - 79) If every respondent is in default, an applicant can request a default decision and order by - a) requesting a default decision and order, - b) providing a completed Proof of Notice Form, and - c) paying the required fee to request a default decision and order.

+If the tribunal notifies an applicant that no respondents provided a Dispute Response and the applicant does not request a default decision within the next 21 days, the tribunal may dismiss or refuse to resolve the application.